j23414/mango-user-guide/databases.md

 ##KEGG

-Since it was motivated by bioligical research, we created a method to fetch biological pathways data from KEGG.
+Since it was motivated by biological research, we created a method to fetch biological pathways data from KEGG.
 KEGG contains biological pathways data manual curated and integrated in a way to compare across organisms.
 KEGG stands for Kyoto Encyclopedia of Genes and Genomes.

 #Other sources of network data